 The catch is that its an 'E' shaped mountain, i.e. 2 adjoining 'U' shaped valleys, so you have 2 steep climbs and descents to do, not just one!
 As this makes for a long strenuous day, too long for many, some shorter walks are suggested.

-The walk starts at a remote National Park car park, Myndd Du (Black Mountain in Welsh) at 1,300 feet, and climbs over a ridge (the middle of the 'E') to the neighbouring Ewyas valley at Capel-y-ffin (remote hamlet) at 1,000 feet.
+The walk starts at a remote National Park car park, Myndd Du (Black Mountain in Welsh) at 1,300 feet, and climbs over a ridge (+250m, the middle of the 'E') to the neighbouring Ewyas valley at Capel-y-ffin (remote hamlet) at 1,000 feet.

-Here, the steep climb up to the "Offer's Dyke" path ridge starts.
+Here, the steep climb up to the "Offer's Dyke" path ridge starts (+320 m).
 Once up on the ridge, the remainder of the walk follows it in a long semi circle.
 The ridge itself is open moorland.

 The "Offer's Dyke" section of the ridge forms the England Wales border.
 The path is well maintained, with steps across the wetter bits.
-After a a gentle walk north to Hay Buff, the ridge turns west, and descends to Gospel Pass, the highest road in Wales.
+After a a gentle walk north to Hay Buff, 677m (+80m via the highest point), the ridge turns west, and descends to Gospel Pass (549m), the highest road in Wales, and possible starting point.

 The ridge continues west over open moorland, and the path is eroded in places, wet even on dry days.
-Lord Hereford's Knob is close by, but its a longer walk to Waun Fach.
+Lord Hereford's Knob (690m, +140m)is close by, but after a short descent, its a long walk along the ridge gently ascending to Waun Fach (811m, +200m).